5 Tips to Help You Manage Lymphedema

 Visit the recipe for sweet, baked pumpkin seeds.

 4. Try dry brushing

 Dry brushing* has been around for centuries because it has so many positive side effects.
 It softens skin, boosts energy and can even reduce the appearance of cellulite.
 It's cheap.
 It's easy.
 But the best part?
 Brushing gets your lymphatic system moving.
 The brush promotes circulation and acts as a pump for your lymphatic fluid and helps move and remove it.
 Before your next shower, try dry brushing, because improved circulation of your lymphatic system means a better feeling you.

 *If you have thin or newly radiated skin you should talk to your lymph therapist before dry brushing

 5. Wear compression garments

 Compression garments apply outside pressure to your inside systems.
 The pressure squeezes your extremity and pushes on the extra fluid to help move it.
 When your affected extremity is decongested you can use products like the ones above to help keep them decongested.
 Life long care is important with lymphedema, and compression plays a large role in that care.
 Click the above pictures to shop those products, and more.

 We understand there are stages with lymphedema and sometimes elastic compression is not the right fit.
 Wraps, padding and bandages also play a role in caring and managing lymphedema.
-Click here to see other commonly used lymphedema products.
+Take a look at other commonly used lymphedema products.

-If you are looking for more support and want to connect with other people who have a lymphedema diagnosis we have compiled a list of lymphedema blogs and communities here.
+If you are looking for more support and want to connect with other people who have a lymphedema diagnosis we have compiled a list of lymphedema blogs and communities.
 Comment below if you have any tips to add!